peyloride/rabin.rb/README.md

-# Rabin Encryption Implementation on Ruby
+# Rabin Encryption and Digital Signing Implementation on Ruby

 ## Rabin Encryption